MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/localizations/setting-up-fiscal-integration-for-retail-channel.md

-3. Parameters on the **Device** and **Settings** tabs in a connector technical profile can be changed.
+1. Parameters on the **Device** and **Settings** tabs in a connector technical profile can be changed.
 To restore the default parameters that are defined in the fiscal connector configuration, select **Update**.
 While a new version of an XML configuration is loaded, you receive a message that states that the current fiscal connector or fiscal document provider is already being used.
 This procedure doesn't override manual changes that were previously made in connector functional profiles and connector technical profiles.
 To apply the default set of parameters from a new configuration, on the **Connector functional profiles** page or the **Connector technical profiles** page, select **Update**.

-4. If you need to set up specific parameters for an individual POS register or Store:
+1. If you need to set up specific parameters for an individual POS register or Store:
     1. Click **Override** menu item.
     1. In the **Override** form, create a new record.
     1. Select a store or a POS register.
 You can override parameters of the selected technical profile for an individual POS register or all POS registers in an individual store.
     1. On the Device tab, input specific parameters for the selected POS register or store.

-### Create fiscal connector groups.
+### Create fiscal connector groups

 A fiscal connector group combines functional profiles of fiscal connectors that perform identical functions and are used at the same step of a fiscal registration process.
 For example, if several fiscal printer models can be used in a store, fiscal connectors for those fiscal printers can be combined in a fiscal connector group.